SHurtado91112/Gesture_Call_Application/README.md

 # Development

 We used Swift to build an iOS app using the k-Nearest-Neighbors algorithm in order to learn the swiping motion by keeping track of the coordinates of every few milliseconds.
-After grabbing all of the phone's stored contacts, the coordinates of 5 similar gestures are passed into the algorithm in order to assign a general swiping motion to a contact.
-If the user's gesture on the canvas is close enough to a saved swipe, the user would be prompted with an alert in order to proceed with the call.
+After grabbing all of the phone's stored contacts, the coordinates of the gesture will be compared to the 5 similar gestures saved to each contact.
+If the user's gesture on the canvas is close enough to the five saved swipes on a contact, the user would be prompted with an alert in order to proceed with the call.

 # Challenges